 USP faculty mentors receive a $500.00 stipend to use as needed to support the research of their student.
-This money is tranferred to the mentor's department by Sept.
-1 of each year.
+This money is tranferred to the mentor's department during the third week of September of each year.

 Faculty mentors are agreeing to supervise and assist the scholar with his or her research project, including writing a research paper for possible publication and presenting a poster at the Undergraduate Research Symposium held in March.
 Student responsibilities are detailed at http://www.scholars.ufl.edu/scholars-responsibilities.aspx and students will not receive their stipend if they do not meet the requirements by the deadlines posted.